 Are you having panic attacks in sobriety and you don’t know what the heck is going on?

-I’m going to talk about panic attacks and how to reduce them or get rid of them completely in sobriety.
-Here’s Panic Attacks after Getting Sober tips.
+I am going to talk about panic attacks and how to reduce them or get rid of them completely in sobriety.
+Here are tips on Panic Attacks after Getting Sober tips.

 Panic Attacks after Getting Sober

-But first a little bit about me, I’ve been sober for about 13 years, I had a couple two day relapses in the beginning of my sobriety, but I don’t really count those because I learned a lot from those relapses.
+But first a little bit about me, I have been sober for about 13 years, I had a couple two day relapses in the beginning of my sobriety, but I don’t really count those because I learned a lot from those relapses.